 Engineering Scholarship Program

 The Engineering Scholarship Program recognizes students in the Cockrell School of Engineering with scholarship awards based primarily on merit and leadership.
 To be considered for engineering scholarships, future students should complete the scholarship section of the University’s ApplyTexas admission application by December 1, marking engineering as their first-choice major.
+Additionally, students should complete the Engineering Honors Program application, also due by December 1.

 Engineering Student Services

 Engineering Student Services (ESS) serves the University and the public by helping to recruit, retain, and graduate engineering students.
 The office aims to accomplish this mission by providing personal and responsive guidance and support throughout each student’s University experience.
-The staff strives to provide a foundation for students to develop successful lives, careers, and long-term relationships with the Cockrell School of Engineering and the University of Texas at Austin.
+The staff strives to provide a foundation for students to develop successful lives, careers, and long-term relationships with the Cockrell School of Engineering and The University of Texas at Austin.

 There are several offices within the Cockrell School that work together to provide the engineering student with academic advising services.
 It is the engineering student's responsibility to be aware of these services and to take advantage of them.
 Faculty, departmental, and Engineering Student Services academic advisers are available throughout the year to discuss matters that affect the student's academic progress toward degree completion.